Wucy0519/TCO/README.md

 # Targeted confidence optimization (TCO)

-This project is implementation for: ***”Mix-supervised Learning via Targeted Confidence Optimization for Image Classification“***.
-In this work, inspired by human learning, we propose mix-supervised learning and give a learning paradigm to solve this challenge.
-Based on this paradigm, we design the targeted confidence optimization (TCO) to perform mix-supervised learning, which can effectively eliminate the feature scattering due to pseudo-label, meanwhile preserving the role of pseudo-labeling in promoting model convergence.
+This project is implementation for: ***”TCO: Targeted Confidence Optimization for Image Classification Based on Mixed Supervised Learning“***.
+In this work, inspired by human learning, we propose mixed supervised learning and give a learning paradigm to solve this challenge.
+Based on this paradigm, we design the targeted confidence optimization (TCO) to perform mixed supervised learning, which can effectively eliminate the feature scattering due to pseudo-label, meanwhile preserving the role of pseudo-labeling in promoting model convergence.

 ## Project Directory